substrait-io/substrait-validator/CONTRIBUTING.md

 After getting all the dependencies set up and playing around with the validator [command line](https://github.com/substrait-io/substrait-validator/tree/main/py) for a bit, run `cargo doc --all-features --document-private-items --open` to generate and open the internal documentation.
 The toplevel `substrait_validator` crate documentation includes the overview of the validator project as a whole (i.e. including some pointers for the foreign language bindings).

+There are also some slides that give an overview of the validator as of November 2022 in the docs directory.

 ### What if I'm still really confused after that?

 [Ask us](https://substrait.io/community/)!